javiersanzgarcia/configsBackUp/README.md

 - User themes

 3. Follow the instructions in their own folders
+4. Deactivate Wayland for incompatibility with Teams

+- /etc/gdm3/custom.conf put WaylandEnable=false

-4. Select a wallpaper
+5. Select a wallpaper
-5. In Extensions configure the extensions.
+6. In Extensions configure the extensions.
-6. Apply cursors, icons and theme (shell section) in Tweaks
+7. Apply cursors, icons and theme (shell section) in Tweaks
-7. For configure Top bar, follow the instructions in this video:
+8. For configure Top bar, follow the instructions in this video:

 - https://www.youtube.com/watch?v=L1XGDQdW3ns (Not valid for xorg, unstable system)

-8. Install next plugins:
+9. Install next plugins:

 - btop (substitute of top)
 - dust (substitute du)